-- 4.6.45 Nearby green space includes the natural green space around Skelton Lake and potentially links in to a much wider area of linear green space along the river corridor (see the 'country park' proposal in Section 3.6), ultimately linking to the RSPB nature reserves at St Aidans and Fairburn Ings in the Lower Aire Valley.
+- 4.6.44 Applying the Core Strategy green space standards in policy G4 would require around 21 hectares of new green space for a scheme of 2,619 1,801 dwellings.
+However, it is important to recognise that the site is close to extensive areas of green space and the more efficient and sustainable approach would be to improve the quality of these green spaces and the walking and cycling access between them and the development site in lieu of some of the new on-site green space provision. - 4.6.45 Nearby green space includes the natural green space around Skelton Lake and potentially links in to a much wider area of linear green space along the river corridor (see the 'country park' proposal in Section 3.6), ultimately linking to the RSPB nature reserves at St Aidans and Fairburn Ings in the Lower Aire Valley.
 This area is to be designated as protected green space under Core Strategy Policy G6.
 The site is also very close to Temple Newsam which is a city park with a broad range of facilities and is connected by a M1 underpass for pedestrians and cyclists. - 4.6.46 Notwithstanding improvements to nearby green space, it is important that the Skelton Gate development provides high quality green space to serve future residents and to help create an attractive place to live for people of all ages.
-This includes parks and gardens, amenity space, allotments and children's play facilities within the types of green space provision required by the Core Strategy including a range of equipped children's play facilities. - 4.6.47 Most of the green space should be provided in the form of Aa community park (as set out under site requirements) which under the definition set out in the Leeds Open Space, Sport and Recreation Assessment should provide for the local community as a whole, with multiple facilities for active and passive recreation with areas of formal landscaping.
+This includes parks and gardens, amenity space, allotments and children's play facilities within the types of green space provision required by the Core Strategy including a range of equipped children's play facilities. - 4.6.47 Most of the green space should be provided in the form of A a community park (as set out under site requirements) which under the definition set out in the Leeds Open Space, Sport and Recreation Assessment should provide for the local community as a whole, with multiple facilities for active and passive recreation with areas of formal landscaping.
 This should be centrally conveniently located within the development site within easy walking for future residents distance of all occupiers of the site.
 There is an opportunity to link this new park with the Colton Beck green infrastructure corridor which runs through the centre of the site and into the wider network of green space.
 The aim would be for the park to be as multifunctional and flexible as possible to meets the needs of the community, including provision of equipped play facilities for young and older children and teenagers.
 The masterplanning work will determine the location and scale of the park within these parameters.
-Allotment provision and some amenity space provision and a children's play facility may be located separately within the development.
-The needs for outdoor sport facilities will be considered through the preparation of the masterplan.
+Allotment provision and some amenity space provision and a children's play facilities will be considered through the preparation of the masterplan.
 This will need to take into account existing and proposed provision with the wider east Leeds area, including that proposed at Green Park in Austhorpe.